platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 - Raymond provides a series of design rules:
 -->

 “Better software, better research” is a slogan by the Software Sustainability Institute (SSI), promoting better planning, development, reliability, performance and collaboration in research software, and advocationg for the recognition of the work of the people that develop such software but are often not acknowledged in publications as the major form of scientific output -- the Research Software Engineers (RSE) [@Katz2019;@Hettrick2022].
 International agreements require that research data must be Findable, Accessiple, Interoperable, and Reusable [@Wilkinson2016].
 Consequently, also software should be FAIR: (F) easy to find; (A) retrievable via standardised protols; (I) interoperates with other software by data exchange or an application programming interfaces (API), and (R) can be understood, modified, built upon, or incorporated into other software [@Barker2022].
 Research organizations like @Comses2024fair educate about FAIR research software, including rich metadata, code management, archiving, documentation, and licensing.
 And as this seems too large a burden for many, @Wilson2017 formulated the "Good Enough Practices in Scientific Computing", addressing good enough data managment, software organization, collaboration, project organization, change tracking, and manuscripts.
+Together, good practises in modeling, software development, and research form a triangle around Good Modeling Software Practises ([Figure 1](#fig:triangle)).

 :::warning